-Brian Mackenzie explains the techniques that will allow an athlete to relax and to focus their attention in a positive manner on the task of preparing for and participating in a competition.
+Brian Mackenzie explains the techniques that will allow an athlete to relax and to focus their attention positively on the task of preparing for and participating in a competition.

 The increased stress of competitions can cause athletes to react both physically and mentally in a manner, which can negatively affect their performance abilities.
-They may become tense, their heart rates race, they break into a cold sweat, they worry about the outcome of the competition, they find it hard to concentrate on the task in hand.
+They may become tense, their heart rates race, they break into a cold sweat, worry about the outcome of the competition, find it hard to concentrate on the task at hand.
 This has led coaches to take an increasing interest in the field of sports psychology and in particular in the area of competitive anxiety.
-That interest has focused on techniques which athletes can use in the competitive situation to maintain control and optimise their performance.
-Once learned, these techniques allow the athlete to relax and to focus his/her attention in a positive manner on the task of preparing for and participating in a competition.
+That interest has focused on techniques that athletes can use in the competitive situation to maintain control and optimise their performance.
+Once learned, these techniques allow the athlete to relax and to focus his/her attention positively on the task of preparing for and participating in a competition.

 The demand for concentration varies with the sport:

 Strategies to improve concentration are very personal.
 One way to maintain focus is to set process goals for each session or competition.
-The athlete will have an overall goal for which the athlete will identify a number of process goals which help focus on specific aspects of the task.
-For each of these goals, the athlete can use a trigger word (a word which instantly refocuses the athlete's concentration to the goal) e.g. sprinting technique requires the athlete to focus on being tall, relaxed, smooth and to drive with the elbows - trigger word could be "technique"
+The athlete will have an overall goal for which the athlete will identify several process goals which help focus on specific aspects of the task.
+For each of these goals, the athlete can use a trigger word (a word which instantly refocuses the athlete's concentration to the goal), e.g. sprinting technique requires the athlete to focus on being tall, relaxed, smooth, and to drive with the elbows - trigger word could be "technique".

 Confidence results from the comparison an athlete makes between the goal and their ability.
 The athlete will have self-confidence if they believe they can achieve their goal.
 (Comes back to a quote of mine - "You only achieve what you believe").